 Day in the Life:

-Shaun White’s name is on everyone’s lips with this year’s Winter Olympics in Pyeongchang.
-Formerly known as snowboarding’s “Flying Tomato” for his voluminous red hair and steller halfpipe tricks that gained him two Olympic gold medals in 2006 and 2010, Shaun White-inspired both awe and envy in fellow competitors.
+Five-time Olympian Shaun White retired after the Beijing 2022 games.
+Formerly known as snowboarding’s “Flying Tomato” for his voluminous red hair and steller halfpipe tricks that gained him three Olympic gold medals in 2006, 2010 and 2018, Shaun White-inspired both awe and envy in fellow competitors.
 When his peers settled on the chill vibes of just wanting to snowboard because it was fun, Shaun White broke the mold by declaring he was there to win.
 His competitive attitude is what got him mentored by Tony Hawk in skateboarding at the age of 9, made him a professional snowboarder by the age of 13, and an Olympic Gold Medalist by the age of 19.
 Pushing the boundaries of the snowboarding community, he set a new pace for the action sport.
 It is why the 31-year-old is the most decorated action sports icon in skateboarding and snowboarding, an entrepreneur with a stake in Mammoth Resort, the owner of WHT Space clothing line, a guitarist in the band Bad Things, and is estimated to be worth 45 million dollars.

 Yet, to assume the beauty of White lies in all his success neglects his journey to this year’s Olympics.
 Pressure mounted for White to win his third consecutive Olympic gold medal in 2014, instead White placed fourth in Sochi.
 The 2014 loss prompted White to grow in more aspects of his life by reigniting his motivations, creating new goals, and launching his entrepreneurship.